ToniJakovcevic/Reinforcement-learning/Programming examples for the book - Reinforcement learning - an introduction/Examples/Chapter 5.3/Python/Readme.md

 Results after 5,000,000 episodes:

-(Note: Axis with range 1-10 represent the dealers first card, and the axis with range 1-21 represents the sum of cards in players hand.)
+(Note: Forgot to put axis labels.
+Axis with range 1-10 represents the dealers first card, and the axis with range 1-21 represents the sum of cards in players hand.)

 Policy (with usable ace)
 ![image](policy_usable_ace.png)